vivekpkadam220482/LightHouse-Audit/README.md

 The framework will automatically:
 - ✅ Read your URLs from CSV
 - ✅ Open each URL in Chrome browser
+- ✅ Handle any consent or cookie disclaimers
 - ✅ Run Lighthouse audits for both mobile and desktop
 - ✅ Capture screenshots of each page
 - ✅ Generate comprehensive reports